Chicken with Green Chiles and Cheese (Video)

 - Bake 20-25 minutes, or until the cheese is completely melted.
 (Don't wait for the cheese to brown or the chicken will probably get overdone, but you can switch to the broiler and brown for 1-2 minutes at the end if you'd like.)

-- Serve hot with sour cream, salsa, chopped avocado, or Green Tabasco Sauce to add at the table if desired.
+- Serve hot with sour cream, salsa, chopped avocado, or Green Tabasco Sauce (affiliate link) to add at the table if desired.

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-This recipe should be good for any low-carb, Keto, or low-glycemic diet plan if you choose a green chile sauce that’s low in sugar.
-If you’re making this for the South Beach Diet you’ll need to also use low-fat cheese; other low-carb diets will prefer full-fat cheese.
+This Chicken with Green Chiles and Cheese recipe should be good for any low-carb, Keto, or low-glycemic diet plan if you choose a green chile sauce that’s low in sugar.
+If you’re making this for the original South Beach Diet you’ll need to also use low-fat cheese; other low-carb diets will prefer full-fat cheese.